 It is indeed crucial to consider the pros and cons of SaaS.
-However, with the continuous growth of SaaS market, and with success stories from established companies it is the perfect time to contemplate shifting.
-While there are potential minuses, the pluses greatly outweigh it.
+However, with the continuous growth of the SaaS market, and with success stories from established companies it is the perfect time to contemplate shifting.
+While there are potential minuses, the pluses greatly outweigh them.
 Choose your SaaS service provider carefully and make sure to understand their service-level agreement.

 The most common examples of SaaS technologies are:

 - Email services, e.g. Outlook, Gmail and Yahoo!